Language: EN

 arduino-baterias-9v

-Using a 9V battery is one of the most common options, especially for beginners and small projects.
-The 9V voltage is suitable for powering Arduino.
+Using a 9V battery is one of the most common options, especially for beginners and in small projects.
+The 9V voltage is appropriate for powering Arduino.

 They have the advantage of being easy to find and use.
-In addition, there are available cables and battery holders, which even include an Arduino-type jack connector, making them easy to use.
+Additionally, there are available cables and battery holders, which even include an Arduino-type jack connector, making them easy to use.

 As disadvantages, 9V batteries have low energy density.
-A battery has a typical capacity of 500-600mAh.
-In addition, they provide a very low maximum current intensity, around 300mA, useful only for small projects.
+A battery typically has a capacity of 500-600mAh.
+Moreover, they provide a maximum current intensity that is very low, around 300mA, useful only for small projects.

-The price is low, but they have the great disadvantage of not being rechargeable devices, which, combined with their low charge, makes them not economically viable in the long term.
+The price is low, but they have the significant disadvantage of not being rechargeable devices, which, combined with their low capacity, makes them not economical in the long run.

-In summary, an option for small assemblies or simple tests, but it quickly falls short in features, so we will require superior options.
+In summary, a good option for small setups or simple tests, but it quickly falls short in characteristics, so we will require superior options.

 4 AA batteries of 1.5V